renmengye/deep-dashboard/README.md

 ## Introduction

-Tired of watching un-informative commandline console?
+Tired of watching un-informative command line console?

 Tired of the line limit of ssh screen?